sean-gugler/DeathmazeFairPlay/README.md

 # Deathmaze 5000 Fair Play Edition

+*A fan mod by Sean Gugler*

 You can play online right now:
 1. Download `deathmaze.dsk`
 2. Visit https://www.scullinsteel.com/apple2/ and click the "open folder" icon (tip: F2 toggles full-screen)

+When the disk boots, choose option 4 to play the Fair Play edition.

 # About the game